ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusnanov6.rst

 The shared UART3/I2C pins are enabled only for I2C operation to allow external compass or digital airspeed sensor attachment.

-RC input is via pad marked LED on the board and is compatible all RX serial protocols supported by Ardupilot.
+RC input is via pad marked LED on the board and is compatible all RX serial protocols supported by ArduPilot.
 The Buzzer output pad has no functionality.

 Battery monitoring